umilic16/musichub/README.md

                     "Hey Music Hub, gimme some rock",
                     "Can you put on some electronic dance music, please?"
                 ]
 There are also intents that are not music related, like "greeting", "goodbye", "thanks" etc. The model is trained to recognize these intents as well, and respond accordingly.
+For these intents the responses are predefined and can be found in responses.json file.
 ### Named entity recognition model
 Named entity recognition model is trained using the **spacy** library ([link](https://spacy.io/)).
 To train the named entity recognition model, run the spacy CLI command
 ```bash